A Life in Song

 Love Theme to St Elmo’s Fire – David Foster

-Now, I mentioned earlier about my love of saxophone.
-This song is what tipped me over the edge, from “I love listening to saxophone” to “I must play this because if I don’t I will never be happy with myself.”
-The film for which this song was written is a bit too relatable in many ways for me, and I reckon that the emotional attachment to my favourite film has influenced my outlook on its soundtrack.
+Now, I mentioned my love of saxophone.
+This is the song which tipped me over the edge, and I reckon that the emotional attachment to my favourite film has influenced my outlook on its soundtrack.

 I mentioned at the start of this piece that I am at a crossroads in my life.
-I am teetering on the brink of something strange called ‘real life’, which I have come to realise, far fewer people know how to navigate than I originally thought.
+I am teetering on the brink of something strange called ‘real life’, which I have come to realize, far fewer people know how to navigate than I originally thought.
 I’m at a crucial point at the start of university.
 It’s the time where I can start to make choices in terms of what career path I’d like to take, choose the people with whom I want to spend time, develop my hobbies, and ultimately, start carving a life for myself.
 It is the time where you have to take all of these things into account, and make a choice: sink or swim.
 Make the most of it, because, if you don’t, what else?
 It’s terrifying, so terrifying, I’ve never been so scared about anything in my life.
 The choices I’ve learned that people have to make when they’re this young have more of an impact than one would think.
 On one hand, the new start is a great thing, people can reinvent themselves, develop as a person, and generally take to it like a duck to water.
-Others hate it immediately, realise it isn’t for them, and decide to do other things.
-St Elmo’s Fire epitomises that emotion.
+Others hate it immediately, realize it isn’t for them, and decide to do other things.
+St Elmo’s Fire epitomizes that emotion.
 The film follows 7 friends who try to navigate life as college graduates in their early 20s.
 Some can do it, others take a little longer.
 Most have no clue what they’re doing.
 But, as the film develops and ends, it leaves a sense of “yes, it’s hard.
 Yes, you may not always know what you’re doing, and it’s scary having to go into the real world by yourself and work out your own life.
-But whatever happens, things will always work out” And I believe that if the Love Theme to St Elmo’s Fire could speak, this is the thing it would say.
-It’s an empowering song with an utterly euphoric crescendo, and when I heard it, I will just say that it affected me.
+But whatever happens, things will work out” And I believe that if the Love Theme to St Elmo’s Fire could speak, this is the thing it would say.
+When I heard it, I will just say that it affected me.
 I’m not entirely sure how, but it did, and that is all I feel I can say about it.

 Alone – Heart